crcn-archive/mojo-docs/articles/templates/paperclip/introduction/article.md

-Paperclip is a fast, data-bindable templating system inspired by [Mustache](https://github.com/janl/mustache.js/), [Angular](http://angularjs.org/), [Derby](http://derbyjs.com/), and [Knockout](http://knockoutjs.com/).
-It's supported on all major platforms: `IE8+`, `Firefox`, `Chrome`, `Safari`, `Opera`, as well as `Node.js`.
+Paperclip is the preferred template engine for Mojo.js.
+However, any other template system can be used with the framework, including htmlbars, mustache, jade, and even angularjs.

+Templates Provide the *view* in *MVC* - they're simply used to display information to the user, and relay user-interactions back to the main application.

+Templates should be encapsulated.
+The only thing that should interact with templates is the view controller, so theoretically, you should have a functional application that runs without the view, or information displayed to the user.
+This makes Unit Tests, and TDD possible.

-Paperclip works by listening to [bindable](https://github.com/classdojo/bindable.js) objects, and updating the template if anything changes.
+Paperclip works by listening to the view controller, and updating the template if anything changes.
 This means that paperclip uses very few operations in order to manipulate the DOM.

 Paperclip first translates HTML directly to JavaScript.
 At the same time, the parser also marks any data-bindings that it runs into.
 Paperclip then creates an element from the template, and then runs the browser's native `cloneNode()` method each time the template is needed.
-[This turns out to be very fast](http://jsfiddle.net/JTxdM/65/).

-Paperclip translates HTML directly to JavaScript.
-For example, the following `hello.pc` file:
+Here's an example `hello` template:

 ```html
 hello {{name}}!